I’m a cartographer and graphics editor.

 • I have seen the summit.
 Research, production and design of daily web maps and some big honkin’ pieces in the October and November 2015 issues.

-• Editorial chart production for both front of the book and feature sections.
+• Editorial chart production for both front matter and features.
 Digging for data, making it cute, rinse, repeat.

 • Whatever writing I can squeeze in.
 Some topics: cryptography, business advice, bitcoin tragedies.

 • Litigation graphics for corporate civil law cases.
 "Hearing adjourned.
 This achingly beautiful PowerPoint says it all."

 • Stock photo digging, raster work, helping with shoots, embarrassing prop purchase.
 Also made the “statshot” feature for a while, take a look.